emilpriver/go-hugo-portfolio/content/blog/rust/memory-management.md

 ```

 In the given function, we create five variables, which leads to a stack of five items (s1, s2, s3, s4, s5), all containing references to memory slots.
 This group of variables created within the function is also known as a "stack frame.”

 ## .clone()

 It's time to discuss `.clone()`, the function that, for many, can be seen as a temporary solution to avoid dealing with memory in Rust, which is considered "the more effective and better approach".
 This is also a function that I relied on a lot, maybe even too much, at the beginning of my Rust journey.
 Especially when it's nearly 5pm on a Friday and it's time to head home from work, and you really don't want to deal with the borrow-checker any longer, a simple `.clone()` might seem like an appealing solution.
 However, it's important to be cautious with excessive use of `.clone()`.
-While it may make you and Rust Analyzer happy, it can lead to less efficient code and unnecessary memory consumption.
+While it may make you and the rust compiler happy, it can lead to less efficient code and unnecessary memory consumption.

 When you invoke `.clone()` in Rust, it duplicates the data from the memory location you wish to clone, finds a place to allocate space, stores the cloned data in that space, and then returns a reference to the new memory location that contains the exact same data as the original.
 Let's imagine you have a project where you store a substantial amount of data in memory (e.g., in-memory search projects like Meilisearch), and you utilize `.clone()` on a field that stores a JSON blob.
 In this scenario, it's possible to encounter a memory problem where the program allocates an excessive amount of memory, causing the server to crash, when in reality, you only needed to borrow the value.